jstac/versioned_dotfiles/README.md

 ## Local External GPU + JAX

 * Select the latest nvidia driver in "additional drivers" hardware setting
-* pip install --upgrade "jax[cuda11_pip]" -f https://storage.googleapis.com/jax-releases/jax_cuda_releases.html
+* follow latest instructions for installing JAX
 * Build `nvtop` from source
 * Disable Wayland by editing `/etc/gdm3/custom.conf` and uncommenting `WaylandEnable=false`

 Notes:

-* `cudaXX_pip` installs CUDA via pip
-* `cuda11_pip` can be replaced with version 12 if the nvidia driver is new enough
 * `inxi -Gxx` gives information on your graphics drivers

-Also, building nvtop from source required a recent version of cmake, which I installed via one of the graphical software installers and I guess it installed via snap (since the installed version is newer than what's in the Ubuntu apt repo).
+(Building nvtop from source required a recent version of cmake, which I installed via one of the graphical software installers and I guess it installed via snap (since the installed version is newer than what's in the Ubuntu apt repo).)

 See also https://manual.quantecon.org/tools/gpu.html#using-egpu-with-ubuntu

+## Running Jupyter on a Remote Machine

+1. On the local machine, set up reverse tunnel to remote via `ssh -L 8080:localhost:8080 john@remote`
+1. `ssh remote` and
+    1. navigate to where md / ipynb files are
+    1. run `jupyter notebook --no-browser --port=8080`
+    1. cp `http://localhost:8080/?token=XXX` into local browser

 ## Notes on AWS